What are facilitation skills and how to improve them?

 Setting up an effective workshop will require meetings with a hosting team: here you can find a ready-made template to help you steer those conversations and make sure you have everything you need!

-Group dynamics and group management
+Group dynamics and managing group members

 Any group of people has its own dynamics dependent on the specific interrelations between its members.
 As a facilitator, you want to create a participative atmosphere where everyone is involved.
 Paying attention to the dynamics of the group and how individuals participate is important to any group facilitation scenario.